Ghana Health Nest

 Facebook Twitter Email Copy Link Print

-By Kelvin Odonkor Health Editor
+By Kobby Blay Health Editor

 Follow:

-Kelvin Odonkor is the managing health editor at Ghana Health Nest.
+Kobby Blay is the managing health editor at Ghana Health Nest.
 He is a Professional Mental Health Nurse, a passionate Health Communications & Advocacy practitioner, a multiple award-winning Health Blogger, also known for his impactful work as a Social documentary Photographer.
 Kelvin is an alumni of the prestigious IVLP (Global Health) and a 2024 IVLP Impact Awardee for Combatting Health Misinformation/Disinformation

 HOT NEWS